drewstaylor/cw721-soulbound/cw721-soulbound/README.md

 or just create a custom contract as the owner and use that contract to Mint.

 If provided, it is expected that the _token_uri_ points to a JSON file following the [ERC721 Metadata JSON Schema](https://eips.ethereum.org/EIPS/eip-721).

-## Updatable NFT Metadata
-Updating NFT metadata is possible only for NFT attributes stored as a token extension (e.g. see: `ExecuteMsg::Mint`, `ExecuteMsg::Extension`)

-* `UpdateMsg` is the message type for updating NFT metadata.
-Currently, it follows a permissions scheme where it can only be called by an individual who is both `minter` (e.g. see: `QueryMsg::Minter{}`) and token owner (e.g. see `QueryMsg::AllNftInfo`).

 ## Running this contract